NaughtyZZ/3D_facial_shape_attribute_translation_ssgmap/README.md

 - [x] h5py
 - [x] tensorboard and tensorboardx

-### Acknowledgement
+## Acknowledgement

 Our code is partially borrowed from [StarGAN](https://github.com/yunjey/stargan).

+Our training code requires the [Facescape dataset](https://github.com/zhuhao-nju/facescape).

 ## Sponsorships

-This work is supported in part by the National Key Research and Development Program of China (No. 2022YFF0902302), the National Science Foundation of China (No. 62106250), and China Postdoctoral Science Foundation (No. 2021M703272).
+This work is supported in part by the National Key Research and Development Program of China (No. 2022YFF0902302), the National Science Foundation of China (No. 62106250 and No. 62002252), and China Postdoctoral Science Foundation (No. 2021M703272).

 ## Bibtex
 If you find this project helpful to your research, please consider citing: